 When I was told that there was really no compelling reason for me to start ARV treatment, I had mixed feelings.
 I was relieved not to have to take one or two or five pills a day.
 But I also felt a lack of control over my own condition.
 How would I take care of myself?
 There was nothing I could do?

-I began to find out what is an elite controller, and not have to take anti-retroviral drugs,can be priced Despite the ability to suppress HIV replication, elite controllers often suffer from chronic immune activation and inflammation over a longer time than seropositive "normal" levels and higher than experienced by people with HIV who control their viral load with HAART.
+I began to discover what an elite controller is, and not having to take antiretroviral drugs, can be priced Despite the ability to suppress HIV replication, elite controllers often suffer from chronic immune activation and inflammation over a longer time than seropositive "normal" levels and higher than experienced by people with HIV who control their viral load with HAART.
 While the cause of inflammation is not well understood, it is connected to all kinds of health problems such as, for example, cognitive conditions and cardiovascular diseases.

 Note the Soropositivo.Org Editor: I suggest a pause in your reading, to watch this video and comprender, rather, what it is the immune response and how this could translate into SUFFERING for that person with this supposed "advantage".
-But if you, like most people here do entam leave the video and then, nothing you will be asked for it, neither in this nor in the other world
+But, if you, like most of the people who enter here do, leave the video for later, nothing will be asked for it, neither in this, nor in the other world 🙂 🙂

-If voc6e saw the video realized, too, that God is wonderful, right?
+If you saw the video you also understood that God is wonderful, right?
+(I.e.

 But because this study had a small sample size and not beyond 24 weeks?
 More monitoring is needed to see if these types of changes are clinically relevant, and make a significant difference in the lives and health of elite controllers?

-A recentreview in The Journal of Infectious Disease this yearit was concluded that we need better data before firming treatment recommendations for doctors on how to treat Elite Controllers.
-This time if, and how to prescribe antiretrovirals to Elite Controllers is a subject that "lies firmly in the category of" expert opinion. "
+A recent review in The Journal of Infectious Disease this year it was concluded that we need better data before setting treatment recommendations for doctors on how to treat Elite Controllers.
+At this time, if, and how to prescribe antiretroviral drugs for Elite Controllers is a topic that "lies firmly in the category of" expert opinion. "

 Manage my HIV infection is a constant correction process.